C7YPT0N1C/manga-scraper/README.md

 ## Installation
 ### System Requirements
-- Linux server / VM
+- Linux server / VM (Recommended Distro: Ubuntu)
 - Minimum 4 GB RAM
 - **WARNING - Storage: I honest haven't tested this yet so please do assume you're going to need a *LOT* of storage, especially if you're not limiting the range of gallery IDs.**
 - Python 3.x